 - Business Schools started to become obsessed with Magazine rankings.
 The rankings forced business schools to move from “Sweat Shop B-School” to “Adventure Camp B-School.”
 Instead of the dreaded 48-hour finance assignment, schools were sending students on white water rafting trips.

-Western looked at these two trends and said “we’ll do just one of these” but they picked the wrong one.
-They re-named the school, yet remained a sweat shop for a few years past the trend.
+Western looked at these two trends and said, “we’ll do just one of these”, but they picked the wrong one.
+They re-named the school, yet remained a sweatshop for a few years past the trend.

 Who needs rankings when you’re the clear #1 in your market?
-For a few years, Western decided not to even submit data to the magazines, figuring they didn’t need them.
+For a few years, Western decided not even to submit data to the magazines, figuring they didn’t need them.
 I remember reading the top 10 Canadian Business Schools and didn’t even see Western.
-There was a little asterisk at the bottom that said “Western did not participate in this survey”.
+There was a little asterisk at the bottom that said: “Western did not participate in this survey.”
 Western also ignored the “adventure camp” style MBA, opting for the hard edge case study method.
-Even up to the early 1990′s, Western used to give students up to twelve 48-hour assignments in first year, only reducing it when they saw how many nervous break-downs they were causing.
-I was lucky in 1994, that we only had 4 of these 48-hour assignments and my wife even pitched in on one of them.
+Even up to the early 1990s, Western used to give students up to twelve 48-hour assignments in the first year, only reducing it when they saw how many nervous break-downs they were causing.
+I was lucky in 1994 that we only had 4 of these 48-hour assignments, and my wife even pitched in on one of them.

 Strategy is all about choices, and Western made the wrong choices.